 Day 5, Saturday – Skala Rachoni and Theologos

 Day 5 we spent on the beach in Skala Rachoni.
-Around noon, I went for a nap and woke up at 6pm.
-For dinner we decided to try someplace new and drove all the way to Theologos in the heart of Thassos.
+Around noon, I went for a nap and woke up at 6 pm.
+For dinner, we decided to try someplace new and drove to Theologos in the heart of Thassos.
 At Stelios Tavern I had the biggest meal ever in my life.
-We ordered grilled baby goat but I forgot to check description in the menu and we end up with 500g of meat.
+We ordered grilled baby goat but I forgot to check the description on the menu and we end up with 500g of meat.

 Day 6, Sunday – Skala Prinou

 Izabela and I decided to spend some time together and went for a walk on the beach.
-In Skala Prinou we booked a sail cruise for the day after from one of the local travel agency.
+In Skala Prinou we booked a sailing cruise for the day after from one of the local travel agencies.
 Then we spent an excellent time on the beach, drinking beer and eating grilled fish and lamb with various salads on the side watching ferries sailing away.

 Day 7 started early in the morning.
 Kystoc dropped us off in the port on time to get on board the yacht.
 We even had time for a coffee.
 It was so peaceful.

-We had about 5 stops that day, one of them: Marble Beach, Porto Vathy
+We had about 5 stops that day, one of them: was Marble Beach, Porto Vathy

 In between stops I sucked all the sun I could.

 We ended the cruise with a chocolate souffle and ouzo.

 We managed to get back to the villa by bus.
 It only cost 1.80 euros/person.

 For most of the evening, we were packing because the holiday was about to end and the day after we were supposed to go back to Romania.
 That evening we had our last dinner together at Sakis Tavern.